jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

 !!!!!!!!!!!!!!!!#!!!!!!!!!!!!!!!!!!
 ```

 The `#` character and each of the `!` characters represent the encoded quality for an
 individual nucleotide.
 The numerical value assigned to each of these characters depends on the
 sequencing platform that generated the reads.
 The sequencing machine used to generate our data
 uses the standard Sanger quality PHRED score encoding, Illumina version 1.8 onwards.

-Each character is assigned a quality score between 0 and 42 as shown in the chart below.
+Each character is assigned a quality score between 0 and 42 as shown here:

 ```html
 Quality encoding: !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJK